MinecraftServerControl/mscs/README.md

 ### Viewing and restoring backups

-Once you've [scheduled backups](#scheduling-backups), you can view the backups creating by running the `mscs list-backups` command, and restore a backup using the `mscs restore-backup` command.
+Once you've [scheduled backups](#scheduling-backups), you can view the backups created by running the `mscs list-backups` command, and restore a backup using the `mscs restore-backup` command.

 ### Removing backups after X days
 You can specify how long to keep backups by changing the